Skip to main content

 If you have been or are in contact with someone with an infection, speak to your midwife or GP for advice.

-Find out about infections that might affect your pregnancy
+Find out about infections in pregnancy that may affect your baby

 Wash your hands